 What the Vendor Wants to Review

 From feedback that the author has received in the past, most vendors struggle to fully follow business process maps and are bored with checklists that are 2,000 features long.
 Narratives are easier to review.
-Vendors still spend a great deal of time asking questions that are already disclosed in all three documents so companies need to be prepared to review all processes in some detail even when significant effort is placed into developing the user requirements.
+Vendors still spend a great deal of time asking questions that are already disclosed in all three documents so companies need to be prepared to review all processes in some detail even when significant effort is placed into developing the user and software requirements.

 Significant effort and care must be placed into developing user requirements as what has been documented is the foundation of how alternative software solutions will be evaluated for fit, function, and value.
 Well-developed user requirements will allow a vendor to make the most complete presentation of how their capability will support your vision of future operating success.